 The terms E1,p, E2,p and E3,p and E1, E2 and E3 respectively shall be calculated as specified in paragraph 3.2.3.2.3. of this annex.

 3.2.3.2.5.
+For Level 1A

 Calculation of the fuel consumption FC value for an individual vehicle within an interpolation family using the interpolation method

 For each cycle phase p of the applicable cycle, the fuel consumption, l/100 km, for an individual vehicle shall be calculated using the following equation: